WATCH: This is what NOT to do when frying a turkey - NewsBreak

 These reactions happen when proteins and sugars in foods are exposed to high heat (284 – 329 °F).
 The amino acid building blocks of proteins react with sugars at high heat to create a complex set of flavor molecules.
 As the heat continues to vaporize the water on the bird’s skin, the reaction speeds up and the flavor molecules become more and more concentrated.

 “Why not just roast it,” you ask?
 One reason for deep-frying is the even cooking temperature for the entire bird.
 With the oil completely engulfing the turkey, the temperature remains pretty consistent compared with an oven’s air temperature, which may not be as regulated.
-Also, frying is much faster than roasting.Thanksgiving travel: High COVID transmission rates in most states
+Also, frying is much faster than roasting.Thanksgiving closings: These retailers will be closed for the holiday

 Properly drying the turkey as well as making sure you have the right equipment before frying will help cut down on the risk of a fire.
 Know ahead of time the size of the turkey and what size pot (plus oil) you’ll need and the boiling point of your oil of choice.
 Also, have a working fire extinguisher on hand in case of an emergency.